Mangiang/7-sagas/README.md

 6. Make this game fun.
    (all bonii must be listed when you deliver your game to your bored teacher)

-- spawn time is a settable variable
+- Spawn time is a settable variable
+- Max target value is a settable variable